 The governors have considered the need for a specific internal audit function and have decided not to appoint an internal auditor.
 However, the governors have appointed M Miley as Responsible Officer (RO).
-The RO's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-The Internal Audit Committee which is a sub-group of the Finance Committee, periodically holds meetings to review the Responsible Officer's reports and make recommendations accordingly.
+The RO's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems on a termly basis.
+As of December 2019 the RO will also assess the school's proposed actions against risks the school has identified in the Risk Register.
+The Internal Audit Committee which is a sub-group of the Finance Committee, holds termly meetings to review the Responsible Officer's reports and make recommendations accordingly.

-On a termly basis, the Responsible Officer is required to report to the Governing Body, via the Internal Audit Committee, on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
-These arrangements can provide only reasonable and not absolute assurance that assets are safeguarded, transactions are authorised and properly recorded, and that material errors or irregularities are either prevented or would be detected within a timely period.
+The Responsible Officer is required to report to the Governing Body, via the Internal Audit Committee, on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
+These arrangements provide reasonable but not absolute assurance that assets are safeguarded, transactions are authorised and properly recorded, and that material errors or irregularities are either prevented or would be detected within a timely period.